smt970913/ConMED-RL/README.md

 - Clinical decision-making applications
    - Case 1: ICU Extubation decision-making
    - Case 2: ICU Discharge decision-making

+**Note**: The notebooks use processed demonstration data specifically prepared for illustrating the algorithm workflow and usage.
+These demonstration datasets are included to help users understand the implementation process without requiring access to the full clinical datasets.

 This framework enables researchers and clinicians to develop, validate, and deploy offline constrained reinforcement learning systems for critical care environments.